adeflamingh/NuMt_parser/README.md

 # Numt Parser

-`Numt Parser` a software for the detection and filtering of Nuclear Mitochondrial pseudogene (numt) contamination in Mitochondrial shotgun sequencing datasets.
+*Numt Parser* a software for the detection and filtering of Nuclear Mitochondrial pseudogene (numt) contamination in Mitochondrial shotgun sequencing datasets.

-## Installation and Usage Requirements
+## Installation and usage requirements

-* Python 3
+* Python >3.7

+Other standard bioinformatic software are required for the processing and alignment of short-read sequencing data (e.g., `bwa`, `samtools`, etc.).

 ## Usage

+### General data requirements

+*Numt Parser* was designed to work on Illumina short-read sequencing data, most commonly focusing on the shotgun sequencing of mitochondrial genomes.
+Compatibility with other sequencing applications (e.g., long-read sequencing or RNAseq) has not been tested and thus we cannot guarantee the proper behavior of the software.

 ### Pre-*Numt Parser*

-Before filtering, raw reads must be processed (trimmed to desired length and filtering) as desired.
+Before filtering, raw sequencing reads reads must be processed (trimmed to desired length and filtering) as desired.

-Reads are then aligned using a short read aligner (such as `bwa` or `bowtie2`) to both a true mt sequence and a characterized numt reference.
+Reads are then mapped using a short read aligner (such as `bwa` or `bowtie2`) to both a true mt sequence and a characterized numt reference.

 Resulting alignments can then be additionally filtered (using tools such as `samtools`, `Picard`, etc.) to remove unmapped reads and low quality alignments.
-Final filtered alignments should be saved as `SAM` files for compatibility with `Numt Parser`.
+Final filtered alignments should be saved as `SAM` files for compatibility with *Numt Parser*.

 ### *Numt Parser* Analysis

-`Numt Parser` requires four (4) inputs files:
+The main *Numt Parser* executable, the `numt_parser.py` script, requires four (4) inputs files:

 1. Cytoplasmic mitochondria reference file (FASTA)
 2. numt reference file (FASTA)